 People from all over the world live and work in Cancun, especially from the US and Canada, and it offers up a good standard of living.
-People even retire here, it’s that nice.
+People even retire here – it’s just that nice.

-However, it’s a big city with a population of over 1 million.
-Being a big city, you get big-city problems as well as big-city benefits: there are traffic and crime, but there are shops and restaurants, too.
+It’s a big city, though, with a population of over 1 million.
+Being a big city, you get big-city problems as well as big-city benefits: there is traffic and crime, but there are shops and restaurants, too.
 It’s all a balance.

 Basically, Cancun is a safe place to live.
 The local and national government are invested in keeping that way, too.

 When it comes to healthcare, Cancun has some pretty high standards.
 You shouldn’t worry too much whilst living in or visiting Cancun.
 There are many top doctors, top dentists, and top healthcare practitioners situated here.